syncfusion-content/javascript-docs/js/api/ejDiagram.md

 <ts name = "ej.datavisualization.Diagram.BPMNActivity"/>

 Defines the type of BPMN Activity.
-Applicable, if the node is a bpmn activity.
+Applicable, if the node is a BPMN activity.

 <table class="props">
     <thead>